datajoely/transcriber/README.md

 # Transcriber

-A utility which uses the [whisper.cpp](https://github.com/ggerganov/whisper.cpp) to transcribe audio files
+A utility which uses the [whisper.cpp](https://github.com/ggerganov/whisper.cpp) to transcribe audio files.
+[I wrote this](https://github.com/charliermarsh/whisper.cpp-cli) literally hours before this was released by @charliemarsh , but it was a fun task to use Pixi to build things from source.

 ## Getting started